richbodo/richbodo.github.io/_posts/2015-12-6-the-little-things.markdown

 layout: post
 title:  "The Little Things"
 date:   Sun Dec  6 14:34:49 PST 2015
-categories: github writing military fiction
+categories: github writing military fiction short-stories 2015
 ---

 Dale could barely feel his headache.
 But that was only because it traveled with